Delos W. Lovelace

 Delos Wheeler Lovelace (December 2, 1894 – January 17, 1967) was an American novelist who authored the original novelization of the film King Kong (1933) published in 1932 by Grosset & Dunlap, slightly before the film was released.
 The story was also serialized in 2 parts in February and March 1933 by Walter Ripperger (credited to Edgar Wallace) for Mystery magazine.
-Lovelace was a reporter for the New York Daily News and New York Sun in the 1920s.
+Lovelace was a reporter for the New York Daily News and The Sun in the 1920s.

 He authored some two dozen books, including a biography of football coach Knute Rockne and one of Dwight D. Eisenhower.
 He co-authored three books with his wife.

 Personal life

 He was the husband of Maud Hart Lovelace, author of the Betsy-Tacy books for young readers; they had one daughter, Merian (January 18, 1931 — September 25, 1997).